What are Alpha Lipoic Acid Benefits for Weight Loss?

 Effective Dosage for Weight Loss

 According to the research, there doesn’t appear to be a fixed alpha lipoic acid weight loss dosage.
-However, studies have produced results using 1200-1800mg so that may be a reasonable guide to follow.
+However, studies have produced results using 1200-1800mg, so that may be a reasonable guide to follow.
 If you’re taking it in supplement form, then there will be dosage instructions on the packet that you should adhere to.
-But if you have another condition that may be affected by taking ALA (such as diabetes) then it’s important to consult with a medical professional first.
+If you have another condition that may be affected by taking ALA (such as diabetes) then it’s important to consult with a medical professional first.

 Possible Side Effects